gigfm/vagrant-gigfm-vm/README.md

 4. Clone this repo (I found it useful to create a `~/vagrant/` directory and cloning it in there)
 5. cd into your new `dev-vm` directory
 6. Run `vagrant up`
+7. ssh into the dev-vm vagrant box with `vagrant ssh`
+8. `/var/www` on the dev-vm is sync'd with ~/dev-libs` on your host computer.
+Add your projects in there.

 You now have a working VM that you can use for development.